shellhub-io/shellhub-io.github.io/docs/getting-started.md

 ### Starting

-Brings up the ShellHub server:
+For bringing up the ShellHub server, run:

 ```
 $ docker-compose up -d
 ```

-!!! warning "Make sure port 80 and 22 are free at the host"
+!!! warning "Make sure ports 80 and 22 are available at the host end"

 ## Creating the initial user

-After ShellHub server have been up and running you need to create the initial user.
+As the ShellHub server is up and running, you need to create the first user.

-Go to the working directory and download the `add-user` utility from our repository:
+On the current working directory, download the `add-user` utility from [our repository](https://github.com/shellhub-io):

 ```
 $ wget https://raw.githubusercontent.com/shellhub-io/shellhub/master/bin/add-user